-- 43. You would re-distribute the children so that there is an equal number in each band.
-Where you have an odd number, you would need to ensure that no ability band is significantly under or over-represented. - 44.
+- 52. This will only normally occur when you have an even PAN but an odd number of applicants (or vice versa).
+You would need to ensure that no ability band is significantly under or over-represented. - 53.
 It is recommended that if you band, you write a process into your admission arrangements to cover this eventuality.
 For example, if you had 3 bands and 2 extra children you could say there would be an extra child in bands 1 and 3 or an extra 2 children in band 2.